There's an invisible follower contract between brands and their online following. If you could read such a contract, what would it say?

-(III) Any potential involvement on my part will be decided by me, the follower, on a future case-by-case basis.
+(III) Any potential involvement on my part will be determined by me, the follower, on a future case-by-case basis.

-(IV) I didn’t “pay you” with my follow for your past accomplishments; my follow should be seen as “advance payment” for what I’m expecting from you in the future.
+(IV) My follow isn’t “payment” for your past accomplishments; my follow is rather “advance payment” for what I’m expecting from you in the future.

 (V) I followed you based on what you’ve demonstrated in the past, so don’t be surprised if I’m not too happy about any sudden changes in direction.

 (VI) You should presuppose that I’m first and foremost interested in myself, then in what we might accomplish together, and then, maybe, in your interests.

 (VII) Until we part ways, I expect you to be clear about my potential involvement in your cause and how any engagement on my part will be worthy of my attention.

 The Follower Contract in Social Media

 When it comes to respecting the follower contract in social media, let’s take a look at some mistakes commonly made by businesses:

 Example 1 — A brand decides to increase their Facebook audience quickly, so they focus on paid ads for free giveaways and sweepstakes.
 This strategy attracts a critical mass of people expecting free stuff.
 But what happens when the brand suddenly starts asking these followers to spend money?

 Example 2 — A brand decides to focus on growing their reach on social media platforms, so they allocate their budget on acquiring new followers.
 What happens when these new followers discover that the brand has allocated 0% budget on their existing followers1?